weijiahan/vim_runtime/sources_non_forked/vim-autoformat/README.md

 To read all messages in a vim session type `:messages`.
 Since one cannot always easily copy the contents of messages (e.g. for posting it in an issue), vim-autoformats command `:PutMessages` may help.
 It puts the messages in the current buffer, allowing you to do whatever you want.

+#### Reporting bugs

+Please report bugs by creating an issue in this repository.
+When there are problems with getting a certain formatter to work, provide the output of verbose mode in the issue.

 ## How can I change the behaviour of formatters, or add one myself?

 If you need a formatter that is not among the defaults, or if you are not satisfied with the default formatting behaviour that is provided by vim-autoformat, you can define it yourself.